 Property and Debt Division Attorneys

-If you live in the greater Denton, Texas area, are going through a divorce, and have a question about Property and Debt Division, you need to enlist the help of an experienced and aggressive team like Paine & Nolter, P.C.
+If you live in the greater Denton, Texas area, are going through a divorce, and have a question about Property and Debt Division, you need to enlist the help of an experienced and aggressive team like The Nolter Law Firm.

-At Paine & Nolter, P.C., our attorneys have more than 40 years of combined experience helping individuals and families in Denton, McKinney, Gainesville and Decatur, Texas with criminal defense and family law issues including Property or Debt Division.
-To learn more or discuss how to better protect your assets and property during divorce with a lawyer on our team, call us today at 940-382-4200 or fill out our online form below.
+At The Nolter Law Firm, our office has many years of experience helping individuals and families in Denton, McKinney, Gainesville and Decatur, Texas with criminal defense and family law issues including Property or Debt Division.
+To learn more or discuss how to better protect your assets and property during divorce with a lawyer on our team, call us today at 940-800-8025 or fill out our online form below.

 Property and Debt Division in Texas

 One of the major issues at stake during a divorce is the question of the division of property, debts, and assets.
 The general standard for this division in the state of Texas is to use an equitable distribution.
 This means that any assets, properties, or debts acquired through the course of the marriage will become community property to be divided between the two parties in a equitable and fair way.

 However, some circumstances exist where a property or debt belongs exclusively to one party or the other.
 For example, all property, holdings, and assets that parties owned before the marriage is not considered community and thus is separate property.
 In the event of a divorce, separate property is not subject to division.
 There are exceptions to this as well, such as circumstances where what was originally a separate property, through one means or another, loses its “separate character” and is considered by the court to be community property.